nherment/node-performance-analyst/README.md

 var perfAnalyst = PerfAnalyst.wrap(seneca, 'add')

-perfAnalyst.on('metric', function(functionInfo, timeInMilliseconds) {
+perfAnalyst.on('call', function(functionInfo, timeInMilliseconds) {

-  functionInfo // { fileName: '....', line: '....', name: '....' }
+  functionInfo // { fileName: '....', line: '....', functionName: '....' }
   timeInMilliseconds // the time it took the function until the callback was invoked

 })